allenai/sledgehammer/README.md

 ```

 ## Temperature Calibration
 To calibrate a trained model, run the `run_calibration.py` command.
-The script gets as input a saved model and the development set, and prints the temperatures of all classifiers ('_' separated):
+The script gets as input a saved model and the development set, and prints the temperatures of all classifiers ('_' separated).
+It then runs adam (LBFGS optimizer also available with the `-o` flag).
+The code builds on a modified version of https://github.com/HMJiangGatech/gat_graphsage_conf/blob/master/temperature_scaling.py

 ```
 python scripts/run_calibration.py